Disappearance of Susan Powell: Investigation

-In August 2012, West Valley City police released documents showing Joshua took actions that were regarded as highly suspicious following Susan's disappearance.
-He liquidated his wife's retirement accounts, cancelled her regularly scheduled chiropractic sessions and withdrew his children from daycare.
-He had also previously spoken to coworkers about how to hide a body in an abandoned mineshaft in the western Utah desert.
+In August 2012, West Valley City police released documents indicating that Joshua took several actions considered suspicious after Susan's disappearance.
+He liquidated her retirement accounts, canceled her regularly scheduled chiropractic appointments, and withdrew the children from daycare.
+Investigators also learned that he had previously spoken to coworkers about how to hide a body in an abandoned mineshaft in the western Utah desert.

-Police interviewed the Powells' elder son, Charlie, who confirmed that the camping trip Joshua described took place; however, unlike his father, he stated that Susan had gone with them and did not return.
-Weeks after her disappearance, a teacher reported Charlie had claimed that his mother was dead.
-Furthermore, Susan's parents, Chuck and Judy Cox, claimed that while at daycare several months after the disappearance, Braden drew a picture of a van with three people in it and told carers: "Mommy was in the trunk."
+Police interviewed the Powells' older son, Charles, who confirmed that the camping trip described by Joshua had taken place.
+However, unlike his father, he stated that Susan had gone with them and did not return.
+Weeks after her disappearance, a teacher reported that Charles had said his mother was dead.
+Susan's parents, Chuck and Judy Cox, also stated that several months later, while at daycare, Braden drew a picture of a van with three people in it and told staff, "Mommy was in the trunk."

-Investigators informed the media that they planned to question Joshua again, and subpoenaed all footage and interviews (aired and unaired) of Joshua from local television stations.
-On December 14, Joshua retained an attorney in connection with the investigation, and police stated that he had grown increasingly uncooperative.
-A few days later, Joshua took his sons to Puyallup to stay with his father for the holidays.
-By December 24, Joshua was considered a person of interest by investigators.
-On January 6, 2010, Joshua returned with his brother Michael to pack the family's belongings, indicating he was moving permanently to Puyallup.
+Investigators announced plans to question Joshua again and subpoenaed all aired and unaired footage of him from local television stations.
+On December 14, Joshua retained an attorney, and police reported that he had become increasingly uncooperative.
+A few days later, he took his sons to Puyallup to stay with his father for the holidays.
+By December 24, he was considered a person of interest by investigators.
+On January 6, 2010, Joshua returned with his brother Michael to pack the family's belongings, indicating that he intended to move permanently to Puyallup.